mlrun/mlrun/docs/concepts/notifications.md

 ### Local and KFP Engine Pipeline Notifications
 In these engines, the notifications are sent locally from the SDK.
 This means you need to watch the pipeline in order for its notifications to be sent.
-This is a fallback to the old notification behaviour and so not all the new notification features are supported.
+This is a fallback to the old notification behavior, therefore not all of the new notification features are supported.
 Only the notification kind and params are taken into account.
 In these engines the old way of setting project notifiers is still supported:

 ```python